Sidharth Malhotra makes healthy look tasty with a perfect Sunday meal | www.lokmattimes.com

 Sidharth Malhotra makes healthy look tasty with a perfect Sunday meal

-PNN Mumbai (Maharashtra) [India], November 29: Bollywood's cutest couple Sidharth Malhotra and Kiara Advani are well known for taking ...
+Mumbai (Maharashtra) [India], November 30: Bollywood’s cutest couple Sidharth Malhotra and Kiara Advani are well known for taking the ...

 The old saying that food tastes better when cooked with love has never been more true.
 With a loving husband like Sidharth Malhotra around, any meal would taste a hundred times better.
 The mouth-watering pizza did indeed look like it was made by a professional, and most certainly tasted the same too, as attested by Kiara Advani.